+Pre-Drill/JV Training I - IV 9th - 12th

+(FAJVD1)(FAJVD2)(FAJVD3)(FAJVD4)

+Prerequisites: Audition

-Pre-Drill/JV Training $9^{th} - 12^{th}$ 1 credit Year 2- Dance 1 Fine Arts Credit (FAJVD1) Year 2-Dance 2 Fine Arts Credit (FAJVD2) Prerequisites: Audition Course Description: This class will focus on preparing students for drill team tryouts.
+Course Description: This class will focus on preparing students for drill team tryouts.
 Different dance technical skills will be learned.
 Students will learn stretching to improve flexibility for splits, leaps, kicks, high kick techniques, precision in pom, and jazz.
 Strength and conditioning will also be included in this course.
 Outside performances are required.
+This course will satisfy the fine arts credit.